 Each proposal must be submitted as an attachment, with author’s info (name, project title, telephone number, email address, institutional affiliation, and student or faculty status) in the text of the email.

 Send research in progress proposals to ajharip@gmail.com.
+Authors will be notified in mid-July whether their proposals have been accepted.

 Authors whose work is accepted must register for and attend the convention.